marat-gainullin/platypus-js/build-instructions.md

   - src

-    - platypus       -> Java Gwt sources.Eclipse project and Ant script (build.xml).
+    - platypus       -> Java Gwt sources.
+Also it contains Eclipse project and Ant build script (build.xml).

-    - pwc_external        -> Css, images and font assets.
+    - pwc_external        -> Css, images and fonts assets.

 To build Platypus.js, you need Ant, Java8 and Gwt 2.7.0 for Platypus.js browser client.